Session: The Future of Freelancing

 ERIC BLACK: Eric’s primary focus as Business Development Manager is to help promote the best interests of Media Super members in Victoria and Tasmania.
 A significant part of Eric’s role is to engage with members, employers and stakeholders, such as unions and industry associations, to educate and support, with the ultimate aim of helping members on their journey towards a comfortable retirement.
 Eric brings close to two decades of relationship management, sales, and management roles within the financial services sector in the United States, Ireland, and Australia.
 What Eric likes best about his current role, is the interaction with members across such a diverse range of creative industries

-- How to make sense of your super statements,
+- Eric Black will discuss how to make sense of your super,